DavideTommy/ROS_Gadolini_Lorenzi/README.md

 - The include folder contains the header file of the service responsible of calculating distance.

+- The `.cfg` folder contains the dynamic reconfigure params.

 - The folder named launch contains a `.launch` file, responsible of simulating a Terminal call to start each node.

 - The folder named msg contains a `.msg` file.
 This file is the prototype of the custom message that contains the distance between the vehicles and the